DrM0SK4/az900-study-guide/Azure900-study.md

   > [link](https://docs.microsoft.com/en-gb/learn/modules/describe-azure-compute-networking-services/11-expressroute)\
   >
   > Azure ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection, with the help of a connectivity provider.
 This connection is called an ExpressRoute Circuit.\
-   This allows you to connect offices, datacenters, or other facilities to the Microsoft cloud.
+  > IT IS NOT USED TO SECURE TRAFFIC BETWEEN PRIVATE NETWORKS This allows you to connect offices, datacenters, or other facilities to the Microsoft cloud.
 Each location would have its own ExpressRoute circuit.
   >
   > - Connectivity can be from an any-to-any (IP VPN) network, a point-to-point Ethernet network, or a virtual cross-connection through a connectivity provider at a colocation facility